 Stripe, Square, Amazon, Amplitude – they’re all dictionary words, words that were already used in the English language long before their respective companies came along and gave them a different meaning.

 Dictionary word domain names are the most valuable domain names.
 I’d say there’s not a single one available anymore – and there hasn’t been one for a long time.
-If you want a dictionary word, you’ll have to buy it off its previous owner, who will predictably ask for a lot of money (think hundreds of thousands of dollars, even up to millions).
+If you want a dictionary word, you’ll have to buy it off its previous owner, who will predictably ask for a lot of money (think hundreds of thousands of dollars, likely millions) A famous recent example is Friend.com, which sold for 1.8 million.

 Patrick Collison (@patrickc), Stripe cofounder, answers how much did the Stripe.com domain name cost.
 Source: Quora